 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-In conclusion, this email is disguised as the official letter from the Credito Agricola bank and used to trick recipients into opening phishing websites and providing sensitive information on them.
-Typically, cybercriminals behind such emails attempt to trick unsuspecting recipients into providing details that could be used to steal identities, personal accounts (e.g., email, social media, banking accounts), make fraudulent purchases, transactions, and for other malicious purposes.
-It is important to mention that emails can be used not only to extract personal from their recipients but also to trick them into installing malware via attachments or download links for malicious files.
-More examples of phishing emails are "Ruralvía Seguridad Email Scam", "Amazon Customer Care Email Scam" and "Verify Microsoft Account Email Scam".
+In summary, this email is disguised as an official message from the Credito Agricola bank and is used to trick recipients into opening phishing websites and providing sensitive information on them.
+Typically, cyber criminals behind these emails attempt to trick unsuspecting recipients into providing details that can then be used to steal identities, personal accounts (e.g., email, social media, banking accounts), make fraudulent purchases and transactions, and for other malicious purposes.

 How do spam campaigns infect computers?